Rayc940/ece5160-fast-robot/lab1/lab.md

 ##### Python Side Code (Computer)

-On the computer side, BLE communication is handled by the ArtemisBLEController class.
-This class is responsible for:
+The Jupyter Lab (Python) is responsible for:
 - Connecting to the Artemis board
 - Sending commands
 - Reading values from BLE characteristics